Iliess-A/projet1-i/README.md

 ## He's gonna give it his all to get the certificate.
 ### And finnally get to work in the job he's pationate with.
 ~~ will he do it ~~ ** of course he will **
+* "The little developer learns Markdown via GitHub, creates branches, merges, and pushes modifications during this time...
+The little developer was panicked as he was learning something new, but he quickly understood that it's by coding that one becomes a coder."